 - We search for team players who aspire to continue their skill development as well as to support the research location Graz.

-Check the currently offered projectsYRP@Graz seeks excellence.
+Check out open projectsYRP@Graz seeks excellence.
 We offer a broad variety of interdisciplinary PhD projects within the fields of astronomy/astrophysics and space instrumentation.
 Each of the projects profits from joint supervision across at least two research groups at the IWF, the TU Graz, and/or the Uni Graz.
-An overview about future project will be posted soon.
+The projects of the application round 2023 can be found here.

-Apply for a PhD positionYRP@Graz strives to regularly open calls for vacant position within the programme.
+Apply for a YRP PhD positionYRP@Graz strives to regularly open calls for vacant position within the programme.
 We aim for an inclusive application process.
 The application process is two-staged and starts with an anonymous questionnaire.
 A summary of the 2022 application round can be found here.

 Be a PhD student at YRP@GrazYRP@Graz offers a platform spanning over three research institutions.
 This allows to build up a broad network offering not only a solid education but also further trainings important for the next generation of scientists.